kavaskar/HOL-AutomatingVMManagementPS/HOL.md

 	_Initializing disks_

-1. Once the disks are initialized you will then need to right click on the right side and select Create Simple Volume (software RAID is support so those are options are available as well).
-The create simple volume wizard will allow you to format the disks and mount them for use.
+1. Once the disks are initialized you will then need to right click on the right side and select **Create Simple Volume** (software RAID is support so those are options are available as well).
+The **Create Simple Volume** wizard will allow you to format the disks and mount them for use.

 	![formatteddisks](images/formatteddisks.png?raw=true)